wojons/mcp-openvision/README.md

 # Analyze an image from a URL
 result = await image_analysis(
     image="https://example.com/image.jpg",
-    prompt="Describe this image in detail"
+    query="Describe this image in detail"
 )

 # Analyze an image from a local file
 result = await image_analysis(
     image="path/to/local/image.jpg",
-    prompt="What objects are in this image?"
+    query="What objects are in this image?"
 )

 # Analyze with a base64-encoded image
 result = await image_analysis(
     image="SGVsbG8gV29ybGQ=...",  # base64 data
-    prompt="Analyze this image"
+    query="Analyze this image"
+)

+# Customize the system prompt
+result = await image_analysis(
+    image="path/to/local/image.jpg",
+    query="What's in this image?",
+    system_prompt="You are an expert at identifying rare objects.
+Focus on unusual items and explain their significance."
 )
 ```